 Costa Rica has the most forward thinking approach to conservation in Latin America.
 As a result, protected areas comprise almost 12% of the total land area and more are planned.
 Specific environments are being carefully preserved, including varied kinds of forests, mangrove swamps, marshes, paramós, rafia swamps and coral reefs.
-Many...
+Many of the places we visit on our trips...
 Read more

 One of the major attractions of Costa Rica, the highly active Arenal Volcano provides a nightly fireworks show as superheated rocks tumble down its flanks.
 The sight is best viewed while relaxing in the soothing waters of one of the area's many hot springs.
 Aside from the volcano, there are plenty of adrenaline activities on offer, from canyoning to canopy tours, and the surrounding countryside is perfect for walks, cycling and horseriding.